WALKING TOUR

 Take a journey through lower Manhattan and experience the “city at the heart of the Revolution.”
-Each stop provides audio narration with site information, character profiles, select video, and links to our Library for a scalable, “choose your own adventure” model of self-guided tourism.
-Here you’ll learn about some of the period’s most famous characters and events — and others far less known — for a trip that will challenge the knowledge of even the most ardent buff!
+Each stop provides audio narration with site information, character profiles, select video, and links to our Library for a scalable, “choose your own adventure” model of tourism.
+Here you’ll learn about some of the period’s most famous characters and events — and others far less known — for a trip that will challenge the knowledge of even the most ardent buff.

 Know Before You Go